mridul1101/Electricity-billing-system/README.md

 4- User can Generate Bill.

 About Project:
-This Java application was created using Intelli J .
  Additional library was added for the support of JDBC (Required to setup the connection between the Database and Java Application).
 It contains 9 different classes which works together to create a better user experience .

 ->Splash Screen class